|

 serving platter and place the drained chicken breasts on top.
 Strain the cooking

+liquid to make the sauce.
 To make the sauce, heat the butter in a saucepan over moderate

 heat and stir in the flour and cayenne.
 Cook for 3 minutes, stirring frequently.